What is Yangtze River Weather Like?

 The Coldest Month of Yangtze River

-January is the coldest month along the Yangtze River from Chongqing to Yichang.
-Average temperatures in January fluctuate from 2°C (36℉) to 8°C (46℉) and daytime highs typically reach 7°C (℉) to 15°C (℉).
-Nighttime temperatures can drop below 0°C (32℉) in Chongqing’s suburban counties, such as the Wushan where the cruise ship passes, and some mountainous areas upstream of Yichang.
-A damp, cold wind blowing off the river, combined with high humidity, leaves passengers feeling a biting chill on the deck.
-Mountains are always surrounded by fog in this month.
+January is the coldest month along the Yangtze River, but it is not bitterly cold except along the upper reaches in northwest China.
+Along the section from Chongqing to Yichang, daytime highs typically reach 7-15°C (44.6-59℉) in January, while nighttime temperatures can drop below 0°C (32℉) in Chongqing’s suburban counties, such as the Wushan where the cruise ship passes by, and some mountainous areas upstream of Yichang.
+A damp, cold wind blowing off the river, combined with high humidity, leaves passengers feeling chill on the deck of the ship.

-The riverside area from Chongqing to Yichang receives abundant rainfall.
+The areas along the Yangtze River, especially those along the middle and lower reaches, receive abundant rainfall.
 Nearly half falls between June and August, the summer flood season.
-Monthly precipitation in Yichang can reach 300 mm in summer.
+Monthly precipitation in Yichang can reach 300 mm this time.
 Frequent, short bursts of heavy rain cause rapid river level rises.
 October to April is the dry season.
-In winter, from December to February, precipitation is less than 100 mm, with light rain, cloudy skies, and fog as the norm.
+In winter from December to February, precipitation is less than 100 mm in total in most areas, with light rain as the norm.
 Snow is not common and occurs mostly in mountainous areas or at high altitudes, such as the Three Gorges Summit, an excursion of the cruise tour.

 |